bucketco/bucket-javascript-sdk/FEEDBACK.md

 ### Runtime language configuration

-If you only know the users language after the page has loaded, you can provide translation keys in the two cases where you open the feedback UI:
+If you only know the user's language after the page has loaded, you can provide translations to either the `bucket.requestFeedback(options)` call or the `promptHandler` option before the feedback interface opens.
+See examples below.

 ### Manual feedback collection